Ponnara Sreedhar

-Sreedhar G. Ponnara, popularly known as Ponnara Sreedhar, (September 1898 - 27 February 1966) was an Indian politician and freedom fighter.
-He represented Vilappil constituency in 1nd Kerala Legislative Assembly elected in the 1957 Kerala Legislative Assembly election.
-Sreedhar was a lawyer with B.A., B.L.
+Sreedhar G. Ponnara, popularly known as Ponnara Sreedhar, (September 1898 – 27 February 1966) was an Indian politician and freedom fighter.
+He represented Vilappil constituency in the first Kerala Legislative Assembly, which was elected in the 1957 Kerala Legislative Assembly election.
+Sreedhar was a lawyer with a B.A. and B.L.
 Before becoming a member of the Kerala Legislature, he was elected unopposed in the Travancore Legislative Assembly in 1948 from Nedumangad constituency and from 1949 to 1956 in the Tirukochi Legislative Assembly.